freeCodeCamp/freeCodeCamp/guide/english/javascript/es6/arrow-functions/index.md

 ## Arrow functions

-ES6 has introduced a new syntax that allows to declare functions.
+ES6 has introduced a new syntax for function declarations.

 ```javascript
 // Old Syntax